 Best OpenClaw Hosting in 2026: Security-First Comparison

 42 providers now offer OpenClaw hosting.
-We tested the top options so you don't have to.
+Only one has zero public ports.
+Here is an honest comparison of the top options so you can make an informed choice.

 We compared the six most popular options across pricing, setup time, security defaults, and overall experience.
 We are one of those options (ClawTrust), and we will be upfront about that.
-We will also be honest about where competitors are genuinely good.
+We will also be honest about where competitors are genuinely good choices.

 Prices listed are for the server/hosting only.
 DIY and semi-managed options require separate AI model API keys (OpenAI, Anthropic, or OpenRouter) which typically add $10-100+/mo depending on usage.
-ClawTrust pricing includes AI credits.
+ClawTrust pricing includes AI credits with every plan, plus a 5-day free trial with $5 AI credit so you can test with real workloads before paying anything.

 Oracle Cloud Free Tier